rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 ff05 | Set GPU parameter 2 |
 ff06 | Set GPU parameter 3 |
 ff07 | Start GPU<br>1 - Plot a pixel x,y in colour<br>2 - Fill a rectangle from x,y to param0,param1 in colour<br>3 - Draw a line from x,y to param0,param1 in colour<br>4 - Draw a circle centred at x,y of radius param0 in colour<br>5 - 1 bit blitter of a 16x16 tile to x,y using tile number param0 in colour<br>6 - Set line param1 of tile param0 to param2 in the 1 bit blitter tile map | GPU busy
-ff08 | | Colourof the pixel at x,y (set below)<br>Updates every frame whilst the selected pixel is being rendered ff09 | Set the x coordinate for reading |
+ff08 | | Colour of the pixel at x,y (set below)<br>Updates every frame whilst the selected pixel is being rendered ff09 | Set the x coordinate for reading |
 ff0a | Set the y coordinate for reading |
 ff0f | Set the fade level for the bitmap layer |